 Living tradition, the values of the past blending with the passion of the present

-The Spanish Riding School in Vienna is the only institution in the world which has practiced for nearly 450 years and continues to cultivate classical equitation in the Renaissance tradition of the Haute Ecole - which can also be found on UNESCO’s list of intangible cultural heritage of humanity.
+The Spanish Riding School in Vienna is the only institution in the world which has practiced for more than 450 years and continues to cultivate classical equitation in the Renaissance tradition of the Haute Ecole - which can also be found on UNESCO’s list of intangible cultural heritage of humanity.

 Since 1920, the stud located in the West Styrian village of Piber has been home to the famous Lipizzaners.
 As the only stud in Austria, Piber's role is to breed Lipizzaner stallions which will later demonstrate their skills in the world-famous Spanish Riding School in Vienna.

 The Heldenberg in Lower Austria is the third site of the Spanish Riding School.
 On the one hand the stallions are trained and continually exercised at this location.
 On the other hand they spend their well-earned summer holiday as well as two to three additional six weeks breaks there enjoying a horse-friendly life.
 Moreover, in Heldenberg third parties are given the opportunity to improve their horsemanship through various courses.